 Make Music NWCT is presented by the NWCT Arts Council.
 It is a free, live musical celebration on June 21 across our 25-town region.

 Make Music Day happens every year, June 21st.
-This year, the event falls on a Monday.
-2021 is the fourth year that Northwest CT is participating.
-Venues are strongly encouraged to register as soon as possible, and start promoting their participation in this event.
+This year, the event falls on a Wednesday.
+2023 is the sixth year that Northwest CT is participating.
+Register as a venue or performer and start promoting your participation in Make Music NWCT!

 Who can participate in Make Music Day?

 - Anyone is welcome to participate!
 Whether you are a professional musician or you’ve never performed in public, this day is for you.

 What does Make Music Day really look like?

 For a glimpse of past performances and some inspiration, go to the Make Music Day youtube page to see videos of Make Music Day from all over the world.

 Musicians/Singers and Venues/Locations can register using our matchmaking site.
 Once registered, performers can request time slots at different venues, and venues can request performers.
 You can all communicate and coordinate with one another through the matchmaking site!

 IMPORTANT NOTE: Log in regularly to keep up-to-date with new invitations and performer profiles.
 Participants (music makers and music venues/hosts) will come in daily between now and June.